abdomuftah/Ubuntu-Script/README.md

 copy the command and paste it in the terminal :

-`sudo wget https://github.com/abdomuftah/Ubuntu-Script/raw/master/ubuntu_script.sh.tar && tar -xvf ubuntu_script.sh.tar && rm ubuntu_script.sh.tar`
+`sudo wget https://git.io/fARE7 -O ubuntu_script.sh`

 ## to launch the script :